 embrace the journey

 Welcome to our intimate, boutique wellness studio.
 We are nestled in a century old historic home, ideal for truly escaping the commercial world and replacing it with one of connection, intimacy and wellness.

 Our mission is to create a safe space for you to embark on your self-healing journey and become a Master of Self.
 Here you will find an inviting space where we all come together as one.
 Where everyone has a voice and where we are all part of the conversation.
-We incorporate many different modalities into our wellness programs such as yoga, meditation, breath work, diet, lifestyle and the OG yogi philosophies as a holistic approach to wellness.
+We incorporate many different modalities into our wellness programs such as yoga, meditation, breath work, diet, lifestyle, intuitive talk therapy and reiki as a holistic approach to wellness.
 We offer traditional 60 minute yoga classes as well as more all encompassing wellness programs, private sessions and reiki.
 We are a place that fosters self-healing, self-discovery and self-empowerment.
-Here you will embark on your journey to self, discover your inner Warrior and unleash your power on your mat.
+Here you will embark on your journey to self, discover your inner Warrior, unleash your inner power and become a Master of Self.

 Hi, I'm Amber